godotengine/godot-docs/community/contributing/content_guidelines.rst

 When a page assumes knowledge of another engine feature, declare it at the beginning and link to resources that cover what users need.
-You may also link to other websites for pre-requisites beyond the documentation’s scope.
+You may also link to other websites for pre-requisites beyond the documentation's scope.
 For example, you could link to an introduction to programming in the getting started guide, or a website that teaches math theory in the math section.